Aircraft Mechanic Schools in Mississippi

 Salary & Career Outlook

-The annual average salary of an aircraft mechanic in Mississippi will depend on their experience, where they work in the state, and their professional credentials and certification level, among other factors.
+The average annual salary for an aircraft mechanic in Mississippi depends on experience, location, professional credentials, certification level, and other factors.
 Based on these factors, professionals can be categorized into three broad groups.

-The first category contains the bottom 10%, who make an annual average salary of $71,512.
-The second category includes the median earners, who make an average of around $90,648 at the end of each year.
+The first category comprises the bottom 10%, with an average annual salary of $71,512.
+The second category includes median earners, who earn approximately $90,648 per year.

 Finally, in the top category, we have the highest-paid aircraft mechanics in Mississippi, who earn an average annual salary of up to $114,906.

-Grouped by location, Gulfport is where professionals in this field earn the highest salaries in Mississippi, with an annual average of $101,870.
+By location, Gulfport is where professionals in this field earn the highest salaries in Mississippi, with an average annual salary of $101,870.
 Columbus, with an annual average salary of $98,195, and Greenville, with an annual average salary of $98,164, round out the top three.